You've crafted your products and launched your online shop. Chosen a business name and sorted your branding.

 To appeal to your target market, you have to keep them in mind and present your brand in a way that would specifically appeal to them.
 For those of you who are trying to achieve a more GoodHood look and feel, for example, you'll understand that you'll have a completely different brand to something like Tattly.

 Your brand isn't just visual; it's also about the tone of voice and the language you use.
-But whether you're kitsch and cute or high-end and cool, your branding should always be consistent across all of your channels.
-Your website, your social media, your marketing materials.
+But whether you're kitsch and cute or high-end and cool, your branding should always be consistent across all of your channels – your website, social media, marketing materials.
 They should all flow and be instantly recognisable as yours.

-Start with creating an editorial calendar that considers your product launches, key annual dates (Valentine's Day, for example) and anything else that might prove relevant to your target audience.
-(Check out GatherContent.com – it's a great tool for organising and producing content.)
+Start with creating an editorial calendar that considers your product launches, critical annual dates (Valentine's Day, for example) and anything else that might prove relevant to your target audience.
+(Check out GatherContent.com – it's an excellent tool for organising and producing content.)
 From here, plan content for your blog and consider what you'll share on your social media channels too.

 Step up your photography game